Volkswagen Touareg: 2011 Qatar Motor Show concepts (2011)

-Touareg X (2013-2014)
+Touareg X (2013–2014)

 The Touareg X is a limited (1000 units) version of the 2014 Touareg TDI Clean Diesel Lux (240PS) with a 4MOTION all-wheel-drive system for the US market, commemorating the 10th anniversary of the Volkswagen Touareg.
-It includes unique 19-inch 'Moab' aluminum-alloy wheels, Moonlight Blue Pearl body colour, LED taillight, Touareg X-specific badging, Vienna leather seating surfaces in Black Anthracite, a complementing black headliner, a panoramic powered sunroof, keyless access with push-button start, bi-xenon headlights with LED Daytime Running Lights, front fog- and cornering lights, RNS 850 navigation system with an eight-inch color touchscreen, 60GB hard drive, and rearview camera; Bluetooth technology, Climatronic dual-zone air conditioning, 12-way powered and heated front seats with driver seat memory and power adjustable lumbar and a leather-wrapped multifunction steering wheel.
+It includes unique 19-inch 'Moab' aluminium-alloy wheels, Moonlight Blue Pearl body colour, LED taillight, Touareg X-specific badging, Vienna leather seating surfaces in Black Anthracite, a complementing black headliner, a panoramic powered sunroof, keyless access with push-button start, bi-xenon headlights with LED Daytime Running Lights, front fog- and cornering lights, RNS 850 navigation system with an eight-inch colour touchscreen, 60GB hard drive, and rearview camera; Bluetooth technology, Climatronic dual-zone air conditioning, 12-way powered and heated front seats with driver seat memory and power adjustable lumbar and a leather-wrapped multifunction steering wheel.

+R-Line: 20 inch wheels, ultra view sunroof, badging, sport peddles, independent suspension.

 Engines

 Marketing

-As part of the Touareg product launch in China, a 3-part, 15-minute total movie named A Journey Beyond (锐·享征程) was produced.
+As part of the Touareg product launch in China, a 3-part, 15-minute movie named A Journey Beyond (锐·享征程) was produced.
 The movie was produced by DDB Guoan, and directed by Lu Chuan.
 The film itself was nominated as a finalist in the China Longxi awards under the FILM – Craft: Best editing category.

 As part of National Museum of China sponsorship, Touareg Hybrid vehicles were offered as a free shuttle service – named "Museum Hopping" – between the National Museum, the Palace Museum, and the National Art Museum.

-2015 facelift
+2014 facelift

-For the model year 2016, the Touareg 7P was given a face-lift.
-Changes included:
+For the 2015 model year, the Touareg 7P changes included: